adoyle-h/Ero.js/README.md

 // new an error instance with an additional meta object
-// and the message can be sprintf-like format string, which is implemented by [alexei/sprintf.js](https://github.com/alexei/sprintf.js) var e = new Errors.Error(meta, '%s is %s', 'something', 'wrong');
+// and the message can be sprintf-like format string, which is implemented by [alexei/sprintf.js](https://github.com/alexei/sprintf.js)
+// please see http://adoyle.me/Ero.js/#!/api/BaseError for more information about the constructor parameters var e = new Errors.Error(meta, '%s is %s', 'something', 'wrong');

 // see the properties of error instance